awi-esc/Datasets.jl/README.md

-At present there is a global variable `DATASETS` that contains all datasets, so that is it not needed as an input argument to the functions, but optional parameters make it possible to handle separate dataset files.
+At present there is a global variable `DATASETS` that contains all datasets, so that is it not needed as an input argument to the functions, but an optional parameter `datasets::Dict` make it possible to handle separate dataset files.

+Similarly, there is a global `DATASETS_PATH` variable that defines the default folder for saving all datasets, which defaults to a local `datasets` folder.
+The global variable can be overwritten using the module prefix, i.e. `Datasets.DATASETS_PATH = ...` and a local `folder=` attribute can be used to define a local folder for each dataset individually.
+By default, the write function `write_datasets_toml` removes the `folder` parameter because it is up to the user.

 Finally, the datasets can be downloaded straightforwardly: